Meat DartmoorBellever Tor copyright A GeenMoor on your plate

 Supporting Dartmoor Farming

-By buying meat direct from the farmer, whose animals help to create and maintain the Dartmoor landscape and biodiversity, you will be playing an important part in helping to conserve the special qualities of Dartmoor.
+By buying meat direct from the Dartmoor farmer, whose animals help to create and maintain the Dartmoor landscape and biodiversity, you will be playing an important part in helping to conserve the special qualities of Dartmoor.
+See also Dartmoor National Park website.

 Why buy "Meat Dartmoor"?

-All the farms in this leaflet sell their goods direct to you, the customer.
+All the Dartmoor farms in this leaflet sell their goods direct to you, the customer.
 You can be assured of the traceability and high standard of welfare involved in producing the meat you purchase.
 By buying direct you know that the farmer is receiving a fair price for his produce.
+Breeds of cattle and sheep vary from farm to farm so please ask.

 Farm visits

-All the producers welcome people onto their farms (some even offer farm walks) though for reasons of safety, visits must be by prior arrangement only.
+All the Dartmoor farmers featured in this website welcome people onto their farms (some even offer farm walks, see Events and Markets) though, for reasons of safety, visits must be by prior arrangement only.
+However you can walk via footpaths and bridlepaths through much of the landscape on which the animals are raised at your own convenience.

 Beef casserole